Fuglesteg/fuglesteg.net/articles/why-lisp.md

 or make changes to the compiler.
 In Common Lisp the users have the power to experiment with and make any changes they want to the language.

+It is said that lisp eats it's own children.
+This refers to the fact that when any new lisp or lisp inspired language introduces new features.
+The lispers in other communities will usually take whichever ideas they like and implement them into whatever lisp they use.
+This is the case for the threading and magic wand macros for clojure

 - Possibly mention JDH compiler extension and macro hell.
 - Shirakumo and Trial